mg2015started/Pub-Sub-matching-system/README.md

 # Pub-Sub-matching-system
-This system is aimed to quickly matching publishion in SDN network.
+This system is aimed to quickly match publishions or events in SDN network.